nabe-abk/free386/MANUAL.md

 - int 21h
 	- AH=09h: Print string.
 If the data size exceeds the "call buffer size", the excess data will be truncated.
-	- AH=44h: IOCTRL.
+	- AH=44h: IOCTL.
 Not support buffer functions.
 	- AH=49h: Free selector.
 Do not free memory, only disable the selector.
 	- AH=4Ah: Resize selector.
 Shrinking does not free up memory.
 Do not manipulate alias selectors.